future2r/jigsaw/README.md

 ## To do
 * Set a version number for the non-application modules too.
 For now it looks like specifying a main class is required by the `jar` tool.
 But those modules have no main class... [see](https://bugs.openjdk.java.net/browse/JDK-8210454)
-* Update to Open JDK 11 and use an alternative JAXB implementation. [see](http://jdk.java.net/11)